Cascoda/cascoda-sdk/docs/how-to/howto-knxiot-devkit.md

 ### Software (on your Windows PC)

-- An installation of [Cascoda's Windows Tools](https://github.com/Cascoda/cascoda-sdk/releases/download/v0.23-6/CascodaWindowsTools.zip).
+- An installation of Cascoda's Windows Tools.
+Please [download CascodaWindowsTools.zip and run the installer within](https://github.com/Cascoda/cascoda-sdk/releases/latest).
 Two of the tools will be necessary for this guide, namely `chilictl.exe` and `serial-adapter.exe`.
-- An installation of Cascoda's KNX IoT Linker.

 ## Step 1: Set up